 How to apply

-A guidance document explaining the application process and the application form are available here:
+A guidance document explaining the application process and the application form are available using the links below:

 When to apply

 The application windows are open each year between:

 Apply between 1 October and 31 March for the Fellowship Assessment Panel in early May

 Apply between 1 April and 30 September for the Fellowship Assessment Panel in early October

 By email: Completed applications can be submitted via email to firstname.lastname@example.org.